 Culture and engagement are often used interchangeably when describing the overall environment of a company.
-While they’re highly correlated and typically go hand in hand, there are important distinctions that make each unique.
+While they’re highly correlated and typically go hand in hand, there are essential distinctions that make each unique.

-As a company grows, the need to measure culture and engagement becomes increasingly important to business success.
-In this article, we’ll explore the difference between the two as well as the importance of implementing and measuring them correctly.
+As a company grows, measuring culture and engagement becomes increasingly crucial to business success.
+In this article, we’ll explore the difference between the two and the importance of implementing and measuring them correctly.

 What is company culture?

-There’s no one-size-fits-all approach towards building company culture.
+There’s no one-size-fits-all approach to building company culture.
 Culture is born out of the priorities and values of a company, so it’s unique to each organization.
-While company culture can vary as widely as the businesses in which it’s found, the purpose it serves remains the same – to consistently help the organization move closer to its goals.
+While company culture can vary as widely as the businesses in which it’s found, its purpose remains the same – to consistently help the organization move closer to its goals.

 What is employee engagement?

-While culture is extremely important to the success of an organization, it’s more qualitative than quantitative.
-Employee engagement, on the other hand, serves as a quantifiable measure of the health of a company’s culture and its effectiveness.
-In a way, engagement presents a report card of your cultural impact – showcasing the successes and failures, and identifying areas for change.
+While culture is critical to the success of an organization, it’s more qualitative than quantitative.
+On the other hand, employee engagement serves as a quantifiable measure of the health of a company’s culture and its effectiveness.
+In a way, engagement presents a report card of your cultural impact – showcasing the successes and failures and identifying areas for change.

 Simply put, engagement is the level of connection, motivation, and commitment a person feels for their workplace.
 By understanding and tracking employee sentiment around teamwork, leadership, and learning and development, you’ll collect a wealth of employee engagement data over time.
 These findings uncover areas that are effective and areas that need attention to help you assess the overall impact of company culture.